cartheur/aiventure-eami/README.md

 _`E`volutionary `A`daptive `M`achine `I`ntelligence - `EAMI`_

-An elegant and self-descriptive algorithm described by David Heiserman in _Robot Intelligence_ in 1981 written to run on the TRS-80.
+An elegant and self-descriptive machine intelligence described by David Heiserman in 1981 written to run on the TRS-80.

 ## Index